Two Metro Rail lines Auckland should build

 Q: Why not Light Rail?

-A: Steep running light rail is suitable for many sections but it lacks the higher capacity and speed of Light Metro.
+A: Street running light rail is suitable for many sections but it lacks the higher capacity and speed of Light Metro.
 This is need for long busy routes like the link to the North Shore.
 If you Grade Separate the Light Rail then you end up spending as much as Light Metro for an inferior product.

 However Light Rail is suitable for many routes that don’t justify the extra speed/capacity.
 This includes Dominion Road and additional filler routes around the CBD that need a step-up from buses.